 Equitable Division

 Under New Jersey law, property must be split between the spouses according to the doctrine of equitable division, sometimes referred to as equitable distribution.
 Under this principle, the court will divide the property in a way that is "fair" to both sides.
 However, interpretations of "fair" are dependent on what is established in the court of law, and under the ruling of the courts, fair does not have to be equal.
-Property division does not need to be settled by rule of the court.
+Property division does not need to be settled by the rule of the court.
 Instead, spouses can work to form a settlement together that divides the property without the court getting involved.
 Then, they need only have that settlement finalized in court.
 If the spouses cannot reach a compromise, then the court will intervene and utilize the process of equitable division to settle the matter.

-Factors Used To Determine Equitable Division
+Factors Used to Determine Equitable Division

 When dividing property, the court will use a number of different factors pertaining to the marriage to determine what is "fair" to each spouse when property is being divided.
 These factors include:

-- Duration of the marriage: The length of the marriage plays a role in how the court perceives each spouse's time spent with one another, and potentially the depth of the marriage, as well has how much time they have spent acquiring property.
+- Duration of the marriage: The length of the marriage plays a role in how the court perceives each spouse's time spent with one another, and potentially the depth of the marriage, as well as how much time they have spent acquiring property.

 - Standard of living achieved during the marriage: The court will factor in how the spouses lived during the marriage and attempt to preserve that standard when dividing property.